jsamrei/slate/source/quickstart/apps.html.markdown

 }
 ```

 ## Sink

-The sink is a passive component that only defines the schema of the rows that need to be saved.
+The `sink` is a passive component that defines the schema of the rows that need to be saved.
 Of all the components where a stream is consumed, only the `sink` requires a schema to be defined.

 ```ruby
 .sink do